bartificer/programming-by-stealth/docs/pbs94.md

 }
 ```

-Note that in programmer jargon, when a function can accept multiple different arrangement of arguments it's said to have multiple *signatures*.
-This is a very common approach to writing functions, and we've see it many times in the jQuery library, for example, when the `.attr()` function is passed a single argument it returns the value of the given attribute, and when passed two arguments it sets the value.
-Developers would say that jQuery's `.attr()` function has two signatures.

 The file `pbs94d.html` imports this updated version of the `ImaginaryCurrency` class.
 We can use the JavaScript console to make use of the added signature like so:

 ```js